robleroni/Puerro/huerto/01/README.md

 A website is **dynamic** when its content can change.
 This can be achieved with server-side (backend) or client-side (frontend) scripting.
 When the content changes from being just informational to being more interactive, we say that it is a **web application**.

 With **Server-Side Scripting**, the script runs on the server, modifies the web page and sends the result back to the client.
-There are multiple programming languages available to work with it, like _PHP_, _Ruby_, etc.
+There are several programming languages available to work with it, like _PHP_, _Ruby_, etc.

 With **Client-Side Scripting** the script runs in the browser of the user.
 This is being achieved with the delivered **JavaScript**.
-It runs after the content is received.

 Both scripting approaches have their advantages and disadvantages.

 One disadvantage of the server-side scripting is, that with every request the browser needs to reload the whole page.
 This is very time consuming and doesn't provide a great user experience.

-Amongst other things, that is why the modern way to develop web applications is with client-side scripting.
+Amongst other reasons, this is why the modern way to develop web applications is with client-side scripting.

 Client-side scripting allows for **Ajax** calls.
 With these the browser can asynchronously load only the data needed and dynamically change the web page with JavaScript.
 This provides a much better user experience as the page doesn't need to reload completely.